 On this page:

-The Forest Preserves of Cook County (FPCC) owns seven low-head dams on the Des Plaines River and North Branch Chicago River.
+At one time, the Forest Preserves of Cook County owned seven low-head dams on the Des Plaines River and two low-head dams on the North Branch of the Chicago River.
 These dams were built between 1918 and 1968 for recreation, transportation, and sanitary waste purposes.

-Based on this, FPCC is partnering with the Chicago District of the US Army Corps of Engineers (ACoE) and the Illinois Department of Natural Resources (IDNR) to remove or modify these seven dams.
+The Forest Preserves has partnered with the Chicago District of the US Army Corps of Engineers (ACoE) and the Illinois Department of Natural Resources (IDNR) to remove or modify these dams.

-Based on the ACoE reports, IDNR will prepare the final engineering plans and specifications and permit applications for the removal of the seven dams.
+Based on the ACoE reports, IDNR prepared the final engineering plans and specifications and permit applications for the removal of the dams.
 The IDNR may self-perform the removal of some dams and will contract with private construction companies for the removal of the remainder.

 Dam Removal Status